IPA_MOD(3) IPA_MOD(3)

 function to delete a dynamic rule number ruleno previously cre-

-ated by the ac_create_rule function. mod_name is a module's name
+ated by the ac_create_rule function. mod_name is a module's

-point the ac_deinit_rule is called for the given rule.
+some point the ac_deinit_rule is called for the given rule.

 If everything is correct, then this functions returns 0.
 If